cute-jumper/bing-dict.el/README.md

            (url-hexify-string
             (read-string "Query: "))))

-If you prefer to browse inside Emacs, use =eww= instead:
+If you prefer to browse inside Emacs, use `eww` instead:

 ```
 (eww-browse-url